 - No hand-held option

-- Design flaw: when mic tilted toward a direction, the cord gets caught and is bent (possible damage)
+- Design flaw: when the mic is tilted toward a direction, the cord gets caught and is bent (possible damage)

 - Requires batteries